Mass. health officials warn about potential exposure to measles in several communities

-During the infectious period, the individual visited several locations in Braintree, Waltham, Framingham, Plymouth, and Hyannis, officials said.
+During the infectious period last week, the individual visited several locations in Braintree, Waltham, Framingham, Plymouth, and Hyannis.

 “The measles virus is currently causing large national and international outbreaks of measles and a lack of vaccination, combined with domestic and international travel, has resulted in the spread of illness,” Massachusetts State Epidemiologist Dr. Catherine Brown said.
 “Getting vaccinated is the best way to protect yourself from this disease.”

-Exposures to the infected individual may have occurred at the following locations and times:
+Exposures to the infected individual may have occurred at the following locations:

 Tuesday 3/26